MID-DAY MUSIC @ COLUMBIA

-CYNTHIA (CINDY) LIU (CC ‘18) is pursuing a double major in English Literature and Sociology with concentrations in Eating Like a Queen and Being Outspoken.
-Since beginning piano studies (a.k.a. developing a lifelong inability to sightread) at age six, she feels grateful and honored to have annoyed her teacher emeritus, Elena Arseniev, and now her mentor, Dr. Magdalena Stern-Baczewska, with slouching, overly-zealous fortissimo, and problematic pedaling.
-The only things Cindy love as much as Rach-ing out to her favorite Russian men are fashion and food, rendering human interaction practically irrelevant.
+CYNTHIA (CINDY) LIU (CC ‘18) is pursuing her B.A. in English and Sociology, with concentrations in Eating Like a Queen and Being Outspoken.
+Since beginning piano studies at age six, she feels grateful and honored to have annoyed her teacher emeritus, Elena Arseniev, and now her mentor, Dr. Magdalena Stern-Baczewska, with slouching, overly-zealous fortissimo, and problematic pedaling.

-Recently, she was winner of the 2014 Music Teachers National Association Senior Piano Duet Competition with Brian Le, her four-hands partner-in-crime, and a finalist in the National Symphony Orchestra Young Artists’ Concerto Competition.
-Cindy has enjoyed performances in New York’s Carnegie and Steinway (the former--#rip) Halls; Washington, D.C.’s Kennedy Center Concert Hall and Hungarian & Austrian embassies; her parents’ hometowns in China, Beijing and Neixiang; Toronto; and Paris, France.
-She inaugurated the 2017 Intercollegiate Chamber Music Festival with Serina Chang (CC ‘19) and Dean Deng (CC ‘19), in collaboration with The Chamber Music Society of Lincoln Center.
+She was winner of the 2014 Music Teachers National Association Senior Piano Duet Competition with Brian Le, her four-hands partner-in-crime, and a finalist in the National Symphony Orchestra Young Artists’ Concerto Competition.
+Cindy has enjoyed performances in New York’s Carnegie and Steinway (the former--#rip) Halls; D.C.’s Kennedy Center Concert Hall and Hungarian & Austrian embassies; her parents’ hometowns in China, Beijing and Neixiang; Toronto; and Paris.
+She inaugurated the 2017 Intercollegiate Chamber Music Festival with Serina Chang (CC ‘19) and Dean Deng (CC ‘19), collaborating with The Chamber Music Society of Lincoln Center.
 She also enjoys yelling at the administration about Columbia's nonexistent performance space in a petition she wrote with Timothy Diovanni (CC '18).
 If you're feeling hungry, check out beets&noodz, Columbia's online music community that Cindy co-founded with Jordan Lee (CC '18) and Adrian Travezio (CC '18).

-In her ongoing annihilation of the patriarchy, Cindy is completing her Sociology thesis, entitled, "Why Have There Been No Great Female Musicians?", and returns to Paris to play for the Prokofievs next week.
-When she's not startling unsuspecting heathen with her passion or rushing all of her runs, you’ll find her assembling monochrome outfits or complaining.
+In her ongoing annihilation of the patriarchy, Cindy is writing her sociology thesis, entitled, "Why Have There Been No Great Female Musicians?: Occupational Barriers to Women in the Classical Music Industry," interning at Park Avenue Artists in Chelsea, and returning to Paris to play for the Prokofievs next week.
+When she's not startling you with her passion or rushing her runs, you’ll find her assembling monochrome outfits or complaining.